 It promises to be a fascinating presentation that delves into a topic of huge relevance to all of us; if the portfolio increases by 10% it is the equivalent of one year of the annual defence budget and overseas aid budget combined.

 We will also be following up the presentation up with a 45 min workshop to exchange ideas on how to exploit some of the methods and also share ideas on potential improvements.

-Dr James Smith is the lead Data Scientist within Projecting Success and has a broad remit spanning data extraction through to machine learning; he has a passion for using emerging methods to transform how projects are delivered.
+Dr James Smith is the Chief Technology Officer and lead Data Scientist within Projecting Success and has a broad remit spanning data analysis through to machine learning; he has a passion for using emerging methods to transform how projects are delivered.
 He has an applied mathematics PhD and specialised in Orthogonal Polynomials and the Painlevé equations.
 He spent 2 years lecturing mathematics at the University of Kent before making the natural transition to Data Scientist in 2017.
-He is currently focusing his skills on some of the more technical challenges at Projecting Success.